JunKikuchi/fude/README.md

 ```

 If the body of the element is a List, its contents will be expanded out
 into the element body.
-This makes working with forms like `map` and
+This makes working with functions like `map` and
 `List comprehensions`:

 ```python